kdeenkhoorn/cubietruck-scripts/bluetooth/README.md

 It has the following dependencies:

+#Bluez package
+This package supplies the commands hcitool and hciattach and can be installed by:

+	apt-get install bluez

 #/etc/default/brcm40183
-This file contains the default MAC Address to be used by the chipset.
+This file contains the default MAC Address and portname to be used to flash the chipset.
-If this file does not exists a default address wil be selected.
+If this file does not exists a default address and port wil be selected.

 #/usr/local/bin/brcm_patchram_plus
 Utility to upload the firmware to the bluetooth chip.